xwmx/nb/README.md

-  help       Display this help information. history    Display git history for the current notebook or a note. init       Initialize the first notebook. list       List all notes. ls         Shortcut for `list --titles`. move       Move a note to a different notebook. notebook   Print current notebook name. notebooks  Manage notebooks.
+  help       Display this help information. history    Display git history for the current notebook or a note. init       Initialize the first notebook. list       List notes in the current notebook. ls         List notebooks and notes in the current notebook. move       Move a note to a different notebook. notebook   Print current notebook name. notebooks  Manage notebooks.